aaryanshsahay/aaryanshsahay/README.md

-<h1>About Me 🤓</h1>
+<h3>About Me 🤓</h3>
 Diligent and Passionate student currently pursuing a bachelor's degree in Data Science, residing in
 Navi Mumbai, India.
-A machine learning enthusiast with background in programming.
+A machine learning and deep learning enthusiast with background in programming.
 I also write and sell AI-driven bots.
 <h1>Recent Projects</h1>